cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 - 🎯 **Keyboard-only tracking**: Only keyboard activity affects the idle timer (mouse movement is ignored)
 - ⌨️ **Hebrew → English switching**: Specifically monitors Hebrew layout and switches to ABC layout
 - ⏱️ **Configurable timeout**: Set how long to wait before switching (default: 10 seconds)
+- 🚫 **No typing interruption**: Never switches in the middle of active Hebrew typing
-- 📊 **Real-time monitoring**: Shows current keyboard layout and idle time every 2 seconds
+- 📊 **Real-time monitoring**: Shows Hebrew session status, idle time, and typing activity
 - 🔄 **Global monitoring**: Works regardless of which app has focus
+- 🎛️ **Smart session management**: Separate timers for each Hebrew session
+- 🛠️ **Status checking**: Built-in tools to monitor background processes

 ### How it works

-1. Monitors when Hebrew keyboard layout (`com.apple.keylayout.Hebrew`) is active
-2. Tracks time since last keyboard input (ignores mouse movement)
+1. **Monitors keyboard activity globally** - Tracks when any keyboard input occurs (ignores mouse movement)
+2. **Detects Hebrew sessions** - When you switch TO Hebrew, starts a dedicated Hebrew idle timer
+3. **Smart idle tracking** - Only counts idle time when Hebrew is active AND you stop typing
+4. **Prevents typing interruption** - Continuous typing in Hebrew resets the timer, no mid-sentence switching
-3. When keyboard idle time exceeds the configured timeout, automatically switches to ABC layout
+5. **Automatic switching** - After configured timeout of Hebrew inactivity, switches back to ABC layout
-4. Logs all activity with timestamps for monitoring
+6. **Session management** - Properly handles multiple Hebrew sessions with independent timers

 ## Requirements